azeti/challenge-lead-developer/README.md

 _Your presentation could be of any form (Word, Miro, Markup Document, Powerpoint, Mural Board, Trello, Textfile, ...) you like and that suits your known workflow._

-__How can I submit my results?__
+__How can I submit my results and present?__

-_Please commit your code to a repository and share it with.
-Afterwards we'll schedule a presentation with you where you'd walk us through your approach to the challenge and present what you've did.
-The presentation slot is set to maximum 90 minutes and you can schedule it via [this link once you're ready](https://calendly.com/seb-azeti/lead-iot-challenge)._
+_First, [book a slot for your presentation in advance](https://calendly.com/seb-azeti/lead-iot-challenge).
+The presentation slot is set to maximum 90 minutes.
+Secondly, commit your code to a repository and share (linkl or ZIP including your gitlog) it with us through the designated slack channel that you'll be givent to._

 __Deadline__